Boost your sales with funnel analysis! A thorough explanation using tools and practical examples [Latest 2024]

 2. Google Sheets

-Google Sheets is a spreadsheet software that anyone can easily use.
-If you only need simple funnel analysis, spreadsheets will suffice.
-By importing data from GA4, for example, and creating graphs, you can visually grasp the funnel.
+Google Sheets is a spreadsheet software that anyone can use easily.
+For simple funnel analysis, it can handle everything sufficiently just with the spreadsheet.
+By importing data from GA4 and creating graphs, you can visually understand the funnel.

 Features | Advantages | Disadvantages |